Dr Ginny Mounce

 - Philosophy for Midwifery Practice

-I also teach on several other modules, with particular interests being transitions to parenthood, early pregnancy and fertility.
-I am also Course Lead for the Doctorate in Midwifery, and teach modules on this course as part of the DNurs programme.
+I also teach on several other modules, with particular interests being transitions to parenthood, early pregnancy and fertility, and provide dissertation supervision.
+I am also course lead for the Doctorate in Midwifery, and teach modules for this course as part of the DNurs programme, including the MSc in Applied Health Research.

 Supervision